srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

    --parameters @azuredeploy30301rga.parameters.json
    ```

-    > **Note**: Wait for the deployment to complete before proceeding to the next task.
+    > **Note**:Make sure you replace the value of Deployment-id, you can find value of Deployment-id the in the Environment Details tab.
+Wait for the deployment to complete before proceeding to the next task.
 This should take about 10 minutes.

 1. In the Azure portal, close the **Cloud Shell** pane.